camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 }
 ```

 #### Testing Queries

-To test that the plugin defined query actually works, we extend our testcase.
-By using the cockpit provided service `QueryService` we can verify that the query can be executed:
+To test that the plug-in defined query actually works, we extend our testcase.
+By using the Cockpit provided service `QueryService` we can verify that the query can be executed:

 ```java
 public class SamplePluginsTest extends AbstractCockpitPluginTest {